Click on names to see biographical information and photos.

 Janet Hendley

 Janet Hendley grew up in England and moved to Goldsboro, NC in 1985 for a 3-year work assignment with her former husband.
 They spent 13 years in the Bay Area before moving to Greensboro in 2001.
 She became a US citizen in 2009.
 She has an adult son and wife in Chapel Hill who produced Janet’s first grandchild in 2020, and another son in NC.
 Janet first joined GO board in 2008 and has served until 2022 as: President, Secretary, Treasurer, VP of Special Events, VP of Education, Co-Chair of the Nominating Committee.
 She has no musical ability but is passionate about opera, dance, symphony and the theatre.
 Originally a high school and college English teacher, Janet was an entrepreneur before coming to work at UNCG School of Nursing from 2006 until she retired in 2017.
-She mentored several UNCG Guarantee students, was a breast cancer mentor with Cone Alight program, and remains an avid gardener, seamstress and a woodworker
+She mentored several UNCG Guarantee students, was a breast cancer mentor with Cone Alight program, and remains an avid gardener, seamstress and woodworker.

 Judy Jolly